 - Documentation of missed work and lost wages

-- Pictures of the scene and your injuries
+- Pictures of the accident scene and your injuries

 - Video of the incident, if possible

-Based on this evidence, we send a demand to the insurance company.
-This demand lays out the case for compensation and provides proof of your economic losses and documentation to support the requested amount for noneconomic damages.
-In most cases, the insurance company contemplates this offer and comes back with a lower amount.
+In most cases, the insurance company contemplates your terms and comes back with a lower amount.
 This begins negotiations, which continue until we reach a fair settlement.

-How can the Fort Lauderdale personal injury lawyers at Anidjar & Levine help me?
+How can the Fort Lauderdale Personal Injury Lawyers at Anidjar & Levine Help You?

-At Anidjar & Levine, we have a full team of personal injury lawyers and medical experts ready to investigate your case and represent you in and out of the courtroom.
-Our South Florida personal injury attorneys provide aggressive, effective representation in both mediation and in trial.
+At the Law Offices of Anidjar & Levine, we have a full team of personal injury lawyers and medical experts ready to investigate your case and represent you in and out of the courtroom.
+Our South Florida personal injury attorneys provide aggressive representation in both mediation and trial.

-We always try to settle personal injury cases before trial if the insurance company will agree to an adequate payout.
+We always try to settle personal injury cases before trial if the insurance company agrees to an adequate payout.
 Like you, we want to resolve the matter as quickly as possible.
-However, if the insurance company or liable party refuses to agree to a fair settlement, we will file a personal injury lawsuit to get you the compensation you deserve.
+However, if the insurance company refuses to agree to a fair settlement, we will file a personal injury lawsuit to get you the compensation you deserve.

-The Law Firm of Anidjar & Levine provides free consultations and case evaluations.
-We work on a contingency fee basis, which means you pay no legal fees unless we win compensation in your case.
-If you suffered injuries because of another person’s negligence, call us at 800-747-3733 to schedule a free consultation with a South Florida accident claims attorney today.
+The Law Offices of Anidjar & Levine provides free consultations and case evaluations.
+If you suffered injuries because of another party’s negligence, call us to schedule a free consultation with a South Florida accident claims attorney today.